Atlanta Falcons vs. Tennessee Titans Preview, Roster Battles

 Friday night marks Arthur Smith's head coaching debut for the Atlanta Falcons.
-The rookie head coach has had an excellent preseason.
-He's been open and forthcoming in his press conferences, and he's been universally praised by veterans and rookies alike for his transparency and energy.
+The rookie boss has had an excellent preseason in the sense that he's been open and forthcoming in his press conferences, and he's been universally praised by veterans and rookies alike for his transparency and energy.

+Tonight, in preseason Game 1, a chance to see it all work on the field.

 READ MORE: Falcons vs. Titans How to Watch

-Unfortunately for Titans fans itching to get their first look at the future Hall of Famer, Jones isn't likely to play much if at all on Friday.
+Unfortunately for fans itching to get their first look at the future Hall-of-Famer, Jones isn't likely to play much if at all on Friday.
 His work load has been extremely limited at camp.

-Turron Davenport reported on Twitter that the Titans could be playing with a relative skeleton crew tonight with several stars who missed practice on Wednesday including Jones, receiver A.J.
+It seems Titans could be playing with a relative skeleton crew tonight with several stars who missed practice on Wednesday, including Jones, receiver A.J.
 Brown, and former Georgia Bulldog Ben Jones.

 READ MORE: Kyle Pitts, 'He's a Man'